-For those who would prefer to stay a little closer to home, the Manchester Christmas market offers a very lively atmosphere, nestling the square beneath the city’s impressive town hall.
-Both local and European traders set up shop under the traditional chalet-inspired stalls and their voices ring out over the hustle and bustle of visitors as they sell cheeses, meats, Christmas chutneys and sweets.
+For those who would prefer to stay a little closer to home, the Manchester Christmas market offers a very lively atmosphere, nestling in the square beneath the city’s impressive town hall.
+Both local and European traders set up shop under the traditional chalet-inspired stalls, and their voices ring out over the hustle and bustle of visitors as they sell cheeses, meats, Christmas chutneys and sweets.
 Hot food and mulled wine are also available, while the large covered bar is perfect for a catch up with friends over some delicious European beer after work.

-Some of the best Christmas markets in Britain can be found in Leeds, Bath and York, each of which offers its own charm and appeal to those who want to find a few unique gifts for their loved ones, or simply stroll around and soak up the atmosphere on a chilly December evening.
+Some of the best Christmas markets in Britain can be found in Birmingham, Leeds, Bath and York, each of which offers their own charm and appeal to those who want to find a few unique gifts for their loved ones, or simply stroll around and soak up the atmosphere on a chilly December evening.